Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 Conclusion
 ----------

 This programs finds the solutions of a linear system.
+If there is not a solution (matrix empty or false linear system) the program alert the user.
+The programs loads matrix from JSON files.

+After some tests we show that our programs is fast (on Firefox we take less than 30ms for a 300x300 matrix).